somasekar278/DIDaysLondon/README.md

-# Data Intelligence Days 2024 - Berlin
+# Data Intelligence Days 2024 - Düsseldorf

-This repo contains code for the Data Intelligence Days 2024 in Berlin.
+This repo contains code for the Data Intelligence Days 2024 in Düsseldorf.